Chris Mullin: Personal life

-Mullin is a devout Roman Catholic, and has stated that he relies upon his faith daily.
+Mullin is a devout Catholic, and has stated that he relies upon his faith daily.
 He and his wife, Elizabeth ("Liz"), live in Flower Hill, New York.
 They have four children.
 Mullin was very good friends with former teammate, Sudanese NBA player Manute Bol.
 After Bol was badly injured in a taxi cab incident in 2004, Mullin and the Warriors offered to raise money for Bol's medical bills by organizing a fantasy camp.
 On November 19, 2004, the Warriors, Mullin and his former teammates Mitch Richmond and Tim Hardaway participated in the fantasy camp named "Run With TMC".

 In March 2012, PG&E joined the Golden State Warriors to restore a pair of basketball courts in Mullin's honor.
 Both courts were named the "Chris Mullin Basketball Courts at Arroyo Recreation Center Presented by PG&E".

 In July 2014, Mullin was featured at a wheelchair basketball charity and opportunity event hosted in Puerto Rico by Max International.
 Before the event, he was presented a jersey from Federacion de Baloncesto en Silla de Ruedas de Puerto Rico (FEBASIRU), the local wheelchair basketball team.
-In this event, Mullin participated in a wheelchair basketball game for the very first time with Max International Associate Héctor Marcano Lopez and the local Puerto Rican wheelchair basketball team (FEBASIRU).
+In this event, Mullin participated in a wheelchair basketball game for the first time with Max International Associate Héctor Marcano Lopez and the local Puerto Rican wheelchair basketball team (FEBASIRU).
 He participated in "Max and Mullin Legends Classic Exhibition Game" with 20 local Puerto Rican basketball legends.